Aaronia-Open-source/RTSA-API-Samples/README.md

 # RTSA-API-Samples

-RTSA-API-Samples
-This repository provides examples on how to use the RTSA Suite Pro API on Linux systems.
+This repository provides examples on how to use the RTSA Suite PRO API on Linux systems.
 All examples from the existing Windows API examples have been ported to Linux & CMake.

-It’s required to install the Linux version of the RTSA-Suite pro, the CMake file will search in the following folders for the .so file:
+It’s required to install the Linux version of the RTSA-Suite PRO, the CMake file will search in the following folders for the .so file:

 ```
 /opt/Aaronia/RTSA/Aaronia-RTSA-Suite-PRO